 The purpose of this disclosure is to provide a measure of the equitability of pay within our company.
 We believe our compensation philosophy and process yield an equitable result for all of our employees.
-During fiscal year 2019, the principal executive officer of FormFactor was our Chief Executive Officer, Dr. Michael D. Slessor.
-For 2019, the combined annual total compensation for Dr. Slessor was \$4,040,103, and for our median-compensated employee was \$65,762, resulting in an estimated pay ratio of 61:1.
+During fiscal year 2021, the principal executive officer of FormFactor was our Chief Executive Officer, Dr. Michael D. Slessor.
+For 2021, the combined annual total compensation for Dr. Slessor was \$6,645,190, and for our median-compensated employee was \$87,419, resulting in an estimated pay ratio of 76:1.

-In accordance with Item 402(u) of Regulation S-K, we identified the median-compensated employee by (i) aggregating for each applicable employee (A) annual base salary for permanent salaried employees, or hourly rate multiplied by expected annual work schedule, for permanent hourly employees (prorated for the portion of the year worked for non-permanent employees), as of December 28, 2019 (the employee determination date), (B) the target bonus or commission for 2019, and (ii) ranking this compensation measure for our employees from lowest to highest.
-The median-compensated employee estimate excludes employees of FRT GmbH based in Germany acquired by the company in October, 2019 (approximately 50 employees).
-Apart from this exclusion, this calculation was performed for all employees world-wide, excluding Dr. Slessor, whether employed on a full-time, part-time, or seasonal basis.
-Components of compensation paid in foreign currencies were converted to U.S. dollars based on 2019 average exchange rates.
+In accordance with Item 402(u) of Regulation S-K, we identified the median-compensated employee by (i) aggregating for each applicable employee (A) annual base salary for permanent salaried employees, or hourly rate multiplied by expected annual work schedule, for permanent hourly employees (prorated for the portion of the year worked for non-permanent employees), as of December 25, 2021 (the employee determination date), (B) the target bonus or commission for 2021, and (ii) ranking this compensation measure for our employees from lowest to highest.
+This calculation was performed for all employees world-wide, excluding Dr. Slessor, whether employed on a full-time, part-time, or seasonal basis.
+Components of compensation paid in foreign currencies were converted to U.S. dollars based on exchange rates as of the end of our 2021 fiscal year.